solomonsjoseph/RePORTaLiN/README.md

 - v0.0.5: Enhanced `country_regulations.py` with explicit public API and usage examples
 - v0.0.4: Enhanced `logging.py` with improved type hints and optimized performance
 - v0.0.3: Enhanced `config.py` with utility functions and improved robustness
-- v0.0.2: Added colored output support for logs and progress bars

 This project is part of the RePORTaLiN (Report India Clinical Study) consortium.